Vishaltate/Customer_behavior_analysis/README.md

 The dataset contains business-related information used for analysis.
 It was imported into Python for preprocessing and explored to identify trends, patterns, and key performance indicators.

-*Note:* Replace this section with a brief description of your dataset, including its source, number of records, and important columns.

 ---

 ## Tools & Technologies